feedyard/circleci-infra-agent/README.md

 aws-cli<br /><br />

 ###### note
-Dockerbuild currently pulls packages from public sources.
+Dockerfile currently pulls packages from public sources.
 Depending on your security profile this may not be appropriate - consider deploying local mirrors for managing package validation and security.